dnordstrom/mrnordstrom.com/_posts/2009-07-22-the-art-of-expressing-yourself.markdown

 <h3>Blogging</h3>
 <p>Blogging has taken the world by storm and many people think it&rsquo;s overrated and hyped.
 However, it&rsquo;s a great and convenient way of expressing yourself.
 The best thing about it is that it offers the flexibility to do almost anything from almost anywhere.
 No matter if you write long novels, photo blog your sketchbook or just publishing whatever, a blog is suitable.</p>

-<p>Besides, if you don&rsquo;t like the word, you don&rsquo;t have to call it your ???????blog???????.
-Call it your ???????idea box??????? or ???????emotional waste basket.???????</p>
+<p>Besides, if you don&rsquo;t like the word, you don&rsquo;t have to call it your &ldquo;blog&rdquo;.
+Call it your &ldquo;idea box&rdquo; or &ldquo;emotional waste basket&rdquo;.</p>

-<p>Personally, I'm a long time user of <a href="http://wordpress.org/">WordPress</a>, which has a beautiful administration interface and is easy to theme and develop with.
+<p>Personally, I&rsquo;m a long time user of <a href="http://wordpress.org/">WordPress</a>, which has a beautiful administration interface and is easy to theme and develop with.
 It's what makes the wheels spin on this beauty, for example.</p>

+<p><strong>2012 Update:</strong> The site is now powered by Jekyll, a static site generator written in Ruby&mdash;link is available in footer&mdash;for better performance and more flexibility.</p>

 <h3>Tumblr</h3>
 <p>Tumblr is something I have never tried but as I understand it, it&rsquo;s somewhere in between Twitter and blogging.
 This seems to be a good starting point as well as an easy yet complex way for experienced people to express themselves.
 If I wasn&rsquo;t such a WordPress fanboy, I&rsquo;d definitely try it out since it seems polished, tightly integrated with other services and very easy to use for all kinds of content.</p>